Step 1: The Birth Center or Alongside Midwifery Unit Submits Appeal

-The birth center may submit an appeal to the CABC Commissioners Complaint Committee (email is acceptable) within 30 days of receipt of the Decision Letter.
-The CABC office then gives birth center representative(s) access to the birth center’s project on Basecamp.
+The freestanding birth center or alongside midwifery unit may submit an appeal to the CABC Complaint Committee (email is acceptable) within 30 days of receipt of the Decision Letter.
+The CABC office then gives the representative(s) access to the birth center or alongside midwifery unit’s project on Basecamp.
 Within the same 30-day period, the party requesting the review submits the following (via Basecamp project messages and file uploads):

 - A copy of the decision being reviewed.